Manu404/WikiRef/README.md

 Some false positives are possible, for instance a website with a faulty SSL certificate will trigger an error, or some websites like LinkedIn fight against bot accessing their content.
 A "whitelist" system is being developed to ignore certain url or domains.

 This tool, yet already working well for pointing out issues, is still in early stage, but working and tested.
-It already allowed us to fix dozens of issues on dozens of pages.
+It already allowed us to fix dozens of issues on dozens of pages in our wiki.

 If you need anything, have any ideas or find any bugs or issues, let me know through the issue tracker, I'm totally open to new suggestions !
+Open an issue or contact me by [mail](mailto:contact@emmanuelistace.be).

 ##  Functionality of the software